gwatkinson/mva_snlp_canine/README.md

 pre-commit install
 ```

 4. Use Pytorch with GPU support (optional).
+Use this if Pytorch doesn't see your GPU.
 This reinstalls Pytorch in the virtual environment, and needs to be rerun after each modification of the environment.
 ```bash
 poe torch_cuda
 ```